Welcome to Classical Academy High School

 My name is Dana Moen, Principal of Classical Academy High School (CAHS).
 I am honored to serve as principal of this distinguished high school.
-I want each student to know they are loved and belong at CAHS.
-We are passionate about partnering with parents to provide the best education possible so that students become successful thinkers, communicators, and achievers.
+I want each student to know they are LOVED and they BELONG at CAHS.
+We are passionate about partnering with parents to provide the best education possible so that students become successful THINKERS, COMMUNICATORS, and ACHIEVERS.
 We offer a rigorous and flexible academic program that meets the University of California A-G requirements.
 As a Distinguished, Gold Ribbon, California public charter school, CAHS provides a nurturing environment teaching students to work hard, live pure, lead with courage, and honor each other while preparing students for college, career, and citizenship.
 CAHS has been recognized by Newsweek magazine as the 136th best school in the nation for preparing students for college and number one in San Diego as the best high school for homebuyers.
 Classical Academy High School is located in downtown Escondido, is one mile from the 78 and 15 freeways, and is within easy walking distance from the Sprinter station on Valley Parkway.

 CAHS offers a flexible academic program with various college preparatory, advanced placement, and elective courses.
-Current advanced placement (AP) studio courses include World History, US History, Government, Calculus AB, Calculus BC, Statistics, Language and Composition, Language and Literature, Biology, Physics, Psychology, Drawing, 2D/3D Art and Design, and Spanish.
-(Additional AP courses are offered in our Personalized Learning program.)
-Elective courses include sports medicine, human body systems, art, graphic design, photography, video production, yearbook, journalism, drama, band, choir, band, play production, dance, engineering, leadership, SAT prep, woodshop, life skills, and others.
-Students also have the opportunity to take online courses through our Personalized Learning campus or may take courses at a local community college.
+Current advanced placement (AP) studio courses include World History, US History, Government, Calculus BC, Statistics, Language and Composition, Language and Literature, Biology, Physics, Psychology, Drawing, 2D/3D Art and Design, and Spanish.
+(Additional AP courses are offered in our Personalized Learning program or through UC Scout.)
+Elective courses include sports medicine, anatomy and physiology, creative writing, art, graphic design, photography, video production, yearbook, journalism, drama, band, choir, play production, dance, engineering, leadership, woodshop, life skills, and others.
+Students also have the opportunity to take courses at a local community college for dual credit.

 CAHS Studio courses follow the quarter system.
 This allows students to focus on 3-4 courses at one time.
 Most courses are “accelerated,” covering a year’s worth of content in 18 weeks.
 Yearlong courses include all levels of math, advanced placement courses, physical education courses, and electives.

-Classical Academy partners with parents to prepare students for “College, Career, and Citizenship.”
+Classical Academy partners with parents to prepare students to be Thinkers, Communicators, and Achievers.
 Students have the flexibility to choose a program that best fits their learning style.
 CAHS offers various programs across two different campuses:

 Classical Academy High School - Studio Campus